KOE-Wayfind/koe-datasets/README.md

 1. `raw` folder - Contains image taken with Redmi Note 11, resized to fit 1000x1000px.
 Mixed portrait and landscape images.
 2. `small` folder - Resized to fit into 500x500 px square.
-3. `new` folder - Resized to fit into 512x512px square, all potrait.
+3. `new` folder - Resized to fit into 512x512px square, all are portraits.
 There are two variants; Coloured image (rgb) and Grayscale image (gray).
+Contain images from the day and the night (for validation)